 A skip permit issued by the HHGERA Houses Management Board is required to place a skip on the gated service roads.
 Houses purchased after 28th March 2019 will require a Deed of Easement to be eligible to apply for a skip permit.
 Click here for more information and an application form.

-Houses purchased after the 28th March 2019 will require a Deed of Easement to be eligible to apply for a key to the service road gates.
+From the 25th March 2022 all houses will require a Deed of Easement to be eligible to apply for a key to the service road gates.

 Contribution to the cost of capital repairs to the Service Roads

-To ensure that the service roads do not deteriorate any further and are regularly maintained in future, each house owner with a garden and/or a garage which backs onto a service road is required to pay an equal proportion of the cost of repairs in their Zone as needed.
+Major (capital) repairs to the gated service roads are outside the scope of routine maintenance and will be funded separately.
+The extent and cost of capital works must be approved by a majority of the residents affected, who will then be required to pay an equal proportion of the cost of repairs in their Zone as needed.
 Costs are recovered wherever possible from other sources such as Thames Water.
 But any balance is then shared between the relevant houses and is payable in addition to the annual service charge contribution.
 For example, if there are 20 garages on a particular service road they are each expected to pay 1/20th of the cost.
 A map of the Estate, showing service road gate Zones can be downloaded by clicking here.

 Contribution to the cost of maintenance of the communal gardens